10 Good Reasons to Make Apple Juice

 10. Turn it into cider!
 Last but by no means least, once you have your freshly pressed juice you can turn your hand to a drop of cider making.
 It’s one more, and some would argue the best, traditional way of preserving juice!
 Making cider is really quite straightforward.
 With a cider making kit of fermenters, yeast, hydrometer, campden tablets and syphon tube, you could have your own fruity and potent cider in a few months’ time.
 Cider-making is the root-source of many a good party: at pressing time in the autumn, blossom time in the spring; supplying refreshing drinks in the summer and, of course, for wonderfully jolly Wassailing parties in the dead of winter!

 Why not join us for our upcoming cider making courses?
-Check out our Apple Pressing and Cider Making Workshopon Saturday 31st of August and Friday 6th September 2024.
-Or test your skills with our Advanced Cider Making Course on Saturday 16th March and Wednesday 20th March 2024.
+Check out our Apple Pressing and Cider Making Workshop on Saturday 31st of August and Friday 6th September 2024.
 See you there!